isaacchacon/NgReactivePeoplePickerAngularMaterial/README.md

 - Implements tooltips with the mdtooltip from material design, though you may want to customize the css (it's not the best as of now).
 - It will try to resolve the person on the blur event.
 - Implements an output event "onPeoplePicked"
+- current backend retrieves entries from user information list ( this is the backend project, located in [NgSharePointWebServices](https://github.com/isaacchacon/NgSharePointWebServices). )

 ### Screenshots: